-On the Norfolk Broads you can expect to find birds such as teal and wigeon, reed and sedge warblers, and the marsh harrier has even made a comeback in the recent years.
+Wildlife on the Norfolk Broads – you can expect to find birds such as teal and wigeon, reed and sedge warblers, and the marsh harrier has even made a comeback in the recent years.

 The bittern can also be spotted, but most definitely heard, with a mating call that can be heard 2km away.
 Did you know that the bittern is called a butterbump in Norfolk?

 Whether you are looking for a specific bird, or are a keen birdwatcher or a wildlife photographer, there are plenty of places along the broads which offer viewing platforms and Norfolk is said to be one of the best bird spotting locations in the country.

-Britains largest, and arguably one of the most beautiful butterflies can only be found in the Norfolk Broads now.
+Britains largest, and arguably one of the most beautiful butterflies can only be found wildlife on the Norfolk Broads now.
 The swallowtail has a wingspan of up to 9cm.
 Early morning on a windless day between late May to mid July is the best time to spot them!

 Unsurprisingly, the Norfolk Broads are home to many kinds of fish, including Perch and Pike.
 You’ll also find Bream, Roach, Eels, Ruff, Rudd and Tench as well as Flounders, Sea Bass, Grey Mullet, and Hoby and migratory Sea Trout.